×

 The 1970s – The Birth of Audiobooks

-The early 1970s saw the Sony Walkman’s western popularity soar: the cassette player stormed the world.
-The trademark Walkman name quickly garnered use as the unofficial term for ALL personal audio devices.
+The early 1970s saw the Sony Walkman’s western popularity soar – the cassette player stormed the world.
+The trademark Walkman name quickly garnered use as the unofficial term for all personal audio devices.

 This incredible development also opened up literature to brand new audiences.
 Disabled and foreign audiences alike could easily engage with written media due to increasing accessibility options.

-Engrossing and engaging voices were necessary for the audiobook industry’s success – and by the end of 1987, the niche market was worth a tidy $200 million.
+By the end of 1987, the niche market was worth a tidy $200 million.
 Today, it is worth $1.5 billion.

 1979 – Darth Vader

-The end of the 70s and the beginning of the 1980s was a hectic time in voice-over history.
-Using a voice-over in films wasn’t unusual by any means.
 ADR (Automatic Dialogue Replacement) was already a popular method of re-recording an actors lines in a professional studio environment.
 However, besides animation and foreign film, few movies required complete dubbing in the same way as Darth Vader’s character in Star Wars.

-Released in 1977 to roaring success, Star Wars: A New Hope and its sequels The Empire Strikes Back and Return of the Jedi in 1980 and 1983, respectively, made Darth Vader a legend.
-He was wowing cinema-goers with his unusual and distorted voice.
-Significantly, his lines are all dubbed by James Earl Jones, the on-set performance by David Prowse
+Released in 1977 to roaring success, Star Wars: A New Hope and its sequels The Empire Strikes Back and Return of the Jedi made Darth Vader a legend.

 Jones’ darker, heavier, and intimidating voice fit Darth Vader like it was fated.
 Definitely one of the best decisions in cinema history.
-Can you imagine Darth Vader with any other voice?

 The Digital Era

-Video games media demonstrates best the early developments in the digital era.
-Castle Wolfenstein, released in 1981 for the Apple II, is one of the first proper instances of voice-over in video games.
+Castle Wolfenstein, released in 1981, is one of the first proper instances of voice over in video games.
 The player character, B.J.
-Blazkowicz, with the arduous task of escaping Castle Wolfenstein – A heavily fortified Nazi compound.
+Blazkowicz, is tasked with escaping Castle Wolfenstein – a heavily fortified Nazi compound.

-The inclusion of speech amped up the intensity of the gameplay.
-The Nazi guards shouting “Halt!” and “Kommen Sie!”
-(You come!) in a fruitless attempt to prevent escape.
 The low quality of the audio recordings, a consequence of the time’s limited technology, added a raspy shriek to the audio clips, which added to the player’s anxiety.

 The inventive game developer, Silas Warner, was singularly responsible for the implementation of audio and speech.
-He invented a new digital audio recorder, aptly named “Voice”, and this unique device set the bar for early video game voice-over.
+He invented a new digital audio recorder, aptly named Voice, and this unique device set the bar for early video game voice over.

 In the succeeding decades, professional voice acting has become a borderline necessity to keep distracted gamers engaged with the story.